► Tesla sells its Supercharger tech to a third party for the first time

 Any other recent changes?

 Alongside the infrastructure upgrades with V3, Tesla also rolled out an over-the-air update called On-Route Battery Warm-up.
 Batteries are essentially portable chemical reactions, and their efficiency is sensitive to heat.

 Tesla’s new warm-up feature gets the cells at the ideal temperature for charging on the way to the charger, and that means when the car is connected to the Supercharger, power transfer is as efficient as possible – right from the start.
 The result?
 More miles for your time stationary.

 In 2019, Tesla announced that its V2 Superchargers would be upgraded to unlock charging speeds of up to 145kW.
 The UK network is a mix of V2, V3 and V4 Superchargers and is undergoing a constant evolution to modernise the hardware.

 How much does Supercharging cost?

-Charging costs can vary, but currently Tesla's website suggests a guide price of £0.28 per kilowatt-hour; about twice what you'd pay to plug in at home.
-This is still considerably cheaper than using petrol, however: when running a Tesla Model S long-termer in 2018, CAR consumed £294 of power over 5600 miles, the equivalent of just 5p a mile.
-That's cracking value and the (since discontinued) 85D's 200-mile usable range meant we could easily take it on long trips to the other end of the country – so long as we factored in detour time for finding working charging points on our way.
+When running a Tesla Model S long-termer back in 2018, CAR consumed £294 of power over 5600 miles, the equivalent of just 5p a mile.
+That’s cracking value and the (since discontinued) 85D’s 200-mile usable range meant we could easily take it on long trips to the other end of the country – so long as we factored in charging times and the detours occasionally required to find working charging points on our way.